-- The Designated Safeguarding Lead will then contact the local child protection services.
-See page 23 of this document for emergency contact numbers. - Contact the police if you are concerned that there is a need for emergency support.
+- The Designated Safeguarding Lead (for contact details see page 2) will then contact the local child protection services. - See page 25 of this document for emergency contact numbers.
+Contact the police if you are concerned that there is a need for emergency support.